Billy Mohler

 Billy Mohler is a Grammy-nominated producer, songwriter, and multi-instrumentalist.
 He was raised in South Orange County and is Bill Medley's (of the Righteous Bros.) godson.
-He attended and graduated from Berklee College of Music where he studied electric, bass and acoustic bass.
+He attended and graduated from Berklee College of Music where he studied electric bass and acoustic bass.
 Mohler then received a full scholarship to the prestigious Thelonious Monk Institute of Jazz at UCLA.
 He was a member of the rock band The Calling until 2002.
 The band's debut record Camino Palmero has sold more than 5 million copies worldwide.

 He is currently a member of the Jimmy Chamberlin Complex, and is a good friend of Chamberlin.
 The two first met when Mohler auditioned for Zwan, Chamberlin's former band.
 Mohler and Chamberlin became quick friends.
 It was Mohler who Chamberlin called first after securing a record deal with Sanctuary Records.
 Mohler contributed greatly to the band's first album (Life Begins Again), co-writing and co-producing it with Chamberlin, playing bass guitar, bass, electric guitar and keyboards throughout, and singing in "Streetcrawler" and "Newerwaves".
 With the Jimmy Chamberlin Complex, Mohler has co-produced and co-written three albums including the groups most recent 2020 album Honor.

 Mohler's recording/songwriting/production credits are diverse.
-He has recorded with Lady Gaga, Sia, Awolnation (13 times platinum) Dolly Parton (Dumplin Soundtrack), Miley Cyrus, Katy Perry, Linda Perry, Natasha Bedingfield, Nile Rodgers, Chic, Dorothy, Pat Benatar, Little Big Town, Maren Morris, Mavis Staples, Miranda Lambert, Alison Krauss, Elle King, Kacey Musgraves, Pom Pom's, Aimee Osbourne, The Airborne Toxic Event, Conway, Liz Phair, Kelly Clarkson, Macy Gray, The Calling, Lifehouse, and Debi Nova.
+He has recorded with Lady Gaga, Sia, Awolnation (13 times platinum) Dolly Parton (Dumplin Soundtrack), Miley Cyrus, Katy Perry, Linda Perry, Natasha Bedingfield, Nile Rodgers, Chic, Dorothy, Pat Benatar, Little Big Town, Maren Morris, Mavis Staples, Miranda Lambert, Alison Krauss, Elle King, Kacey Musgraves, Pom Pom's, Aimee Osbourne, The Airborne Toxic Event, Conway, Limp Bizkit, Liz Phair, Kelly Clarkson, Macy Gray, The Calling, Lifehouse, and Debi Nova.
 Mohler has produced/written with Awolnation (recently went 6 times platinum), Gustavo Galindo (Grammy Nomination for Best Latin Pop Rock Album 2011), War Tapes, The Drowning Men, Last American Buffalo, Carina Round, Katy Rose, Lenka, The Bellrays, Bill Madden, Shane Alexander, Trevor Menear and many others.
 Mohler performed with Jon Brion on the Charlie Kaufman film Synecdoche, New York.
 Mohler recently co-wrote music for John Krasinski's directorial debut film, Brief Interviews with Hideous Men.